Unhide Library folder in Mac OS X 10.7 Lion

 tried this and it didn’t work…..any other ideas?

-You should be in the root folder (in terminal) when you type that, and of course you need to have an account with admin rights!
+Paste the code exactly as it is here and it will work Steve π You should be in the root folder (in terminal) when you type that, and of course you need to have an account with admin rights!

-Fantastic post — saved my life!
+Fantastic post saved my life!

 Thank you SO MUCH!
 I had lost all my personal Photoshop actions (hundreds).
 This saved it all.

 Thank you for this!
-Worked perfectly and I can access my templates again!
+Worked perfectly and I can access my templates again! π

 In OS X Lion merely hold down the option key while you navigate to find the library.
 Go to “go” and hold down the option key.
 You’ll see the library immediately.
 Keep holding down the option key as you navigate deeper into the library.
 On a Mac, everything is easy.